UM-ARM-Lab/conq_python/src/clickmap_nav/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```

-## Running the Example
+## Preliminaries

+New users should follow the Quickstart Guide (https://dev.bostondynamics.com/docs/python/quickstart#verify-you-can-command-and-query-spot) to get spot up and running.

-1. Record a map using AutoWalk or the Command Line interface.
+1. Record a map using the tablet's AutoWalk or the Command Line interface.
 (If using Autowalk, transfer the map from Documents/bosdyn/autowalk/your_map.walk to your local machine using a USB cable).
 The map should be a directory of the form:

 ```
 - /your_map.walk